Do I need a Qualification?

 Qualifications are regulated by governments to ensure standardisation of the outputs.
 This means that individuals and employers can be confident in what they are getting when someone provides evidence that they hold a particular qualification.

 In England, this is done by OFQUAL for first aid and other vocational training.
 The other nations in the UK have their respective bodies that do similar work.
-One of the key responsibilities of OFQUAL is to maintain the Regulated Qualifications Framework, the RQF.
-This is a register of all of the qualifications that are regulated by OFQUAL, which will award each with a designation.
+One of the key responsibilities of OFQUAL is to maintain the Regulated Qualifications Framework (RQF), a register of all of the qualifications that are regulated by them.

 Awarding Organisations and Centres